 You can order any spare parts you need or special tools and have them delivered directly to your doorstep.

-»We think this do-it-yourself idea is fantastic – which is why we are collaborating with iFixit to create repair manuals for many VAUDE products and have made the necessary spare parts available.
-We would be delighted if this helps our products be used even longer.«
+»We think the do-it-yourself idea is fantastic – which is why we are collaborating with iFixit to create repair manuals for many VAUDE products and have made the necessary spare parts available.
+We would be delighted if this means our products can be used even longer.«

-The Repair Café concept fits perfectly with VAUDE's sustainable alignment.
-Repair Cafés are a great place to get support for your do-it-yourself project.
+The Repair Café concept fits perfectly with VAUDE's sustainable approach.
+Repair Cafés are a great place to find support for your do-it-yourself project.

-Repair Cafés can order VAUDE spare parts directly for you, or you get them yourself at a specialized retailer or through iFixit.
+Repair Cafés can order VAUDE spare parts for you or you can get them yourself at a specialized retailer or through iFixit.

-If you can't fix a VAUDE product yourself or with the help of a Repair Cafés , then you can turn to the VAUDE Product Service.
+If you can't fix a VAUDE product yourself or with the help of a Repair Café, then you can turn to the VAUDE Product Service team.

-Our goal is to repair and continue to make useful even more products with the help of clearly defined repair decision criteria in our VAUDE Repair Handbook.
+Our goal is to repair even more products and extend their lifetime with the help of clearly defined repair decision criteria in our VAUDE Repair Handbook.